What is meningoencephalitis of unknown aetiology (MUA) or cause?

 Unfortunately, side effects are often seen with steroid use.
 Common dose-dependent side effects of steroids include increased thirst and hunger (consequently urination and weight gain), lethargy, panting, and increased risk of infections (respiratory, urinary etc).

-Your neurology clinician or primary care vet will discuss with you what side effects may be expected with each of these medications.
+Your neurology clinician or primary care vet will discuss with you the expected side effects of each of these medications.

 What is the prognosis of MUA?